 Save 20 % on all our houseplants including bonsai!

 It’s cold and gray outside but you can warm up your home with some live greenery.
 Houseplants improve the quality of the air we breathe and are purported to increase workplace productivity and mindfulness.
-Choose from a nice selection of easy- to- grow succulents, air plants, ivy, mother-in-law tongue, rosemary, Norfolk Island pine and blooming cyclamen.
+Houseplants increase the humidity in our dry winter time homes.
+Since we are staying home more now, it’s nice to have a healthy environment.
+Choose from a large selection of easy-to-grow succulents, aloe vera, air plants, ivy, pothos, mother-in-law tongue, peace lily, shefflera, pothos, dracena, palm and the relatively new mangave.

 - The more light the better.
 Since our days are so short and light is low, place your houseplants in the brightest part of the room.
 Also avoid drafty areas near a door and away from fireplaces or heat registers and vents.

 - Hooray for humidity!
 Place your plants on a saucer with some small rocks or chat and keep a little water in the saucer at all times.
 Better yet, run a humidifier.
 It’s good for you as well as the plants.

 - Water wisely.
 Check the plants every 7 to 10 days.
 Water thoroughly, so the water runs through the bottom of the pot.
 After a few minutes poor out any standing water that is not taken back up by the roots.

 - Feed judiciously.
 Plants need to eat in the winter too, just like me and you.
 But they don’t need lots of food when they are in slow grow mode.
 So an organic feed like Espoma’s indoor liquid plant food is best.